Skip to main content

 The founders

-Yanny & Neury Hernández — Sisters, single mothers, farmers
+Yanny & Neury Hernández — sisters, single mothers, farmers

 Yanny and Neury grew up in a farming family, spending childhood vacations at their grandparents’ countryside home in the Dominican Republic.
-Although they built careers in the city — Yanny in pharmaceuticals, Neury as a professional manicurist — their connection to the land never faded.
-Two years ago, they took a bold step: they purchased land in Monte Plata with the intention to farm it, only to discover that financing the cultivation was the hardest part.
-Adelphi was born from that gap — a project designed not only to secure their future, but to benefit the surrounding community through organic production, biodiversity education, and a gathering space for children, the elderly, and community members who want to reconnect with the land.Read the full background story →
+Although they built careers in the city — Yanny in pharmaceuticals, Neury as a professional manicurist — their connection to the land never faded.Two years ago, they took a bold step: they purchased land in Monte Plata with the intention to farm it, only to discover that financing cultivation was the hardest part.
+Adelphi was born from that gap — a project designed not only to secure their future, but to benefit the surrounding community through organic production, biodiversity education, and a gathering space for children, elders, and neighbors who want to reconnect with the land.Read the full background story →

 Revenue projection at a glance